 A second difficulty concerns ease of use.
-In general, there are many ways to equip a given get function with a put function to form a well-behaved and total lens; we need some means of specifying which put is intended that is natural for the application domain and that does not involve onerous proof obligations or checking of side conditions.
-We adopt a linguistic approach to this issue, proposing a set of lens combinators-a small domain-specific language-in which every expression simultaneously specifies both a get function and the corresponding put.
+In general, there are many ways to equip a given get function with a putback function to form a well-behaved and total lens; we need some means of specifying which putback is intended that is natural for the application domain and that does not involve onerous proof obligations or checking of side conditions.
+We adopt a linguistic approach to this issue, proposing a set of lens combinators-a small domain-specific language-in which every expression simultaneously specifies both a get function and the corresponding putback.
 Moreover, each combinator is accompanied by a type declaration, designed so that the well-behavedness and-for non-recursive lenses-totality of composite lens expressions can be verified by straightforward, compositional checks.
-(Proving totality of recursive lenses, like ordinary recursive programs, requires global reasoning that goes beyond types.)

 The first step in our formal development, in §3, is identifying a natural space of well-behaved lenses over arbitrary data structures.
-There is a good deal of territory to be explored at this abstract level.
+There is a good deal of territory to be explored at this semantic level.
 First, we must phrase our basic definitions to allow the underlying functions in lenses to be partial, since there will in general be structures to which a given lens cannot sensibly be applied.
-The sets of structures to which we do intend to apply a given lens is specified by associating it with a type of the form $C \rightleftharpoons A$ , where C is a set of concrete "source structures" and A is a set of abstract "target structures."
-Second, we define a notion of well-behavedness that captures our intuitions about how the get and put parts of a lens should behave in concert.
-(E.g., if we use the get part of a lens to extract a from c and then use the put part to push the very same a back into c, we should get c.)
-Third, we use standard tools to define monotonicity and continuity for lens combinators, establishing a foundation for defining lenses by recursion (which we need because the trees that our lenses manipulate may in general have arbitrarily deep nested structure).
+The sets of structures to which we do intend to apply a given lens are specified by associating it with a type of the form $C \rightleftharpoons A$, where C is a set of concrete "source structures" and A is a set of abstract "target structures."
+Second, we define a notion of well-behavedness that captures our intuitions about how the get and putback parts of a lens should behave in concert.
+Third, we use standard tools to define monotonicity and continuity for lens combinators, establishing a foundation for defining lenses by recursion.
 Finally, to allow lenses to be used to create new concrete structures rather than just updating existing ones (which can happen, e.g., when new records are added to a database in the abstract view), we show how to adjoin a special "missing" element to the structures manipulated by lenses and establish suitable conventions for how it is treated.

 We next proceed to syntax.
-We first (§4), present a group of generic lens combinators (identities, composition, and constants), which can work with any kind of data.
-Next (§5) we focus attention on tree-structured data and present several more combinators that perform various manipulations on trees (hoisting, splitting, mapping, etc.) and show how to assemble these primitives, along with the generic combinators from before, to yield some useful derived forms. §6 introduces another set of generic combinators implementing various sorts of bi-directional conditionals. §7 gives a more ambitious illustration of the expressiveness of these combinators by implementing a number of bi-directional list-processing transformations as derived forms; our main example is a bi-directional list\filter lens whose put direction must perform a rather intricate "weaving" operation to recombine a potentially updated abstract list with the concrete list elements that were filtered away by the get.
-A more pragmatic illustration of the use of our combinators in real-world lens programming may be found in the accompanying technical report [15], where we walk through a substantial example derived from the Harmony bookmark synchronizer. §8 surveys a variety of related work and states a precise correspondence (amplified in [31]) between our well-behaved lenses and "update translation under a constant complement" from databases. §9 sketches directions for future research.
-Omitted proofs can be found in [15].
+We first (§4) present a group of generic lens combinators (identities, composition, and constants), which can work with any kind of data.
+Next (§5), we present several more combinators that perform various manipulations on trees (hoisting, splitting, mapping, etc.) and show how to assemble these primitives to yield some useful derived forms. §6 introduces another set of generic combinators implementing various sorts of bi-directional conditionals. §7 gives a more ambitious illustration of the expressiveness of these combinators by implementing a number of bi-directional list-processing transformations; our main example is a bi-directional list_filter lens whose putback direction performs a rather intricate "weaving" operation to recombine an updated abstract list with the concrete list elements that were filtered away by the qet.
+A more pragmatic illustration of the use of our combinators in real-world lens programming may be found in the accompanying technical report [12], where we walk through a substantial example derived from the Harmony bookmark synchronizer.

+§8 surveys a variety of related work and states a precise correspondence (amplified in [25]) between our well-behaved lenses and "update translation under a constant complement" from databases. §9 sketches directions for future research.
+Omitted proofs can be found in [12].